 However, thanks to a permanent connection, a radical change in approach is possible, which favors the delivery of much greater value to the customer.

 The transition from a reactive to a proactive approach.
-The service provider can itself become aware of a failure situation or, better still, of an anomaly that could cause a failure and decide to act accordingly.
+The service provider can itself become aware of a failure situation or, better still, of an anomaly that could cause a failure and decide to act accordingly to avoid it.

 Traditionally, the services provided by a manufacturer have focused only on maintenance practices, with the aim of ensuring the health of the product.

 Data from products allow the provider to take care of other aspects, more interesting for the customer than “just” health.
-In “performance advisory” we find tips, practices, configurations that enable the customer to increase productivity, reduce waste, increase quality, reduce consumption and the environmental impact of their operations.
+In a performance advisory contract the provider gives recommendations, best practices and suggested configurations that enable the customer to increase productivity, reduce waste, increase quality, reduce consumption and the environmental impact of their operations.

 In outcome-based contracts, the provider takes responsibility for guaranteeing the outcomes the customer wants and implements all actions that maximise these outcomes.